ambient-innovation/django-ai-kit-auth/react-lib/README.md

 #### Props
 * `apiUrl`: tells the store, where to send login requests.
   This should be the url to the django backend of your project.
-* `customTheme` a MaterialUI Theme which overrides any default themes this package provides.

 #### Example